I know that “eat” simply refers to eating food. I regret if you came to this blog by mistake to learn more about eating.

 Also, Google has mentioned that in the Guidelines,

 Produce the content and topic that always helps the users.
-Don’t lie and don’t provide bad information.
-That makes the E-A-T uneasy.
+Don’t make up stuff, don’t provide fluff, and don’t provide bad information.
+That will work against your E-A-T score.

 14 Google E-A-T Myths: